OpenArabicPE/slides/template/OpenArabicPE-Slides-template.md

     + correct publication dates for all issues.
 - Web-display:
     + needs some polishing
     + search functions beyond the Zotero group and individual issues (project can be searched on GitHub)
+- Scanning:

 # 5. Experiences
 ## simple, fast, sustainable